farhan-syah/myinvois-client/examples/getTaxpayerInfoByQRCode.md

 async function fetchAndDisplayTaxpayerInfo(
   client: MyInvoisClient,
   qrCodeText: string,
-  onBehalfOfTIN?: string, // Optional: if an intermediary is performing the action ) {
+  onBehalfOfTIN?: string // Optional: if an intermediary is performing the action ) {
   console.log(`\nFetching taxpayer info for QR Code Text: ${qrCodeText}`);
   if (onBehalfOfTIN) {